If you like that session, you’ll probably enjoy my past blog posts on consulting & contracting.

 I live in California with my wife Erika.
 I'm on an epic life quest to have fun and make a difference.

-I co-founded Brent Ozar Unlimited to help make your SQL Servers faster and more reliable.
+I co-founded Brent Ozar Unlimited to help make your SQL Server go faster.
 I also maintain sp_Blitz® and the open source First Responder Kit repo.